-We thank Tecumseh Fitch, Sebastian Kirschner, Bruno Repp, Katie Overy, and Guiliano Avanzini for insightful comments on this paper, and Simon Conway Morris and Michael Greenfield for helpful discussions.
-This work was supported by Neurosciences Research Foundation as part of its program on music and the brain at The Neurosciences Institute, where A.D.P. is the Esther J. Burnham Senior Fellow.
+We thank Tecumseh Fitch, Sebastian Kirschner, and Bruno Repp for insightful comments on this paper, and Simon Conway Morris and Michael Greenfield for helpful discussions.
+Supported by Neurosciences Research Foundation as part of its program on music and the brain at The Neurosciences Institute, where ADP is the Esther J. Burnham Senior Fellow.